 An optional vector of

-elements to match in x
+elements to match in x when

 computing frequencies, proportions,